chinapedia/wikipedia.abstract.en/Page/Nebraska.md

 Federal representation

-Nebraska_State_Capitol_Highsmith.jpeg in Lincoln, Nebraska.]]
+in Lincoln, Nebraska.]]
 Nebraska's U.S. senators are Deb Fischer and Ben Sasse, both Republicans; Fischer, elected in 2012, is the senior.

 Nebraska has three representatives in the House of Representatives: Jeff Fortenberry (R) of the 1st district; Don Bacon (R) of the 2nd district; and Adrian Smith (R) of the 3rd district.